 If you have any questions about the contents of the Community Notification Meeting, please contact Greeley SOR Managers, CSO Sue Yoder @ 970-350-9658 or Detective Mark Stumpf @ 970-350-9639.
-If you observe this offender or anyone else acting suspicious or inappropriate, call 911.

 Anyone who uses this information to harass, threaten or intimidate a registered sex offender, his/her family, or anyone involved in his/her management will be subject to criminal prosecution.